 This type of content writing comprises most of the material written for all the standard pages of a website.

-The purpose of website content writing is to provide all the information a prospect may want to know about the business, their products/services, and how they benefit the prospect.
+The purpose of website content writing is to provide all the information a prospect may want to know about the business, their products/services, how they benefit the prospect and their mission, vision and values.

 Social Media Posts